moaltem/DL4NLP/BERT_metric/README.md

 #### by Moritz Altemeyer and Philipp Hege
 ------------------------------

-This repository contains the code of the BERT experiment.
+This project folder contains the code of the BERT experiment.
 In detail, it consists of the following:

 - Folder **__pycache__**: Usual Python caches created automatically during execution.
 - Folder **data**: Contains the data used for the project: WMT17.
 One train data set used for training and testing within training, one test data set used for evaluation.